The Ultimate MasterClass Review (2019): Is The Hype Justified?

 If you know exactly which course you want to take and you’re not interested in anything else, the $90 class will work great for you.
 I was more interested in playing around and learning something new, so I went for the all-access pass.

-MasterClass offer a 30-day refund if you’re not completely happy, so I guess they’re pretty confident that you’ll think it’s worth the money.
+MasterClass offer a 30-day refund if you’re not completely happy, so I guess they’re pretty confident that you’ll think the MasterClass cost is worth it.

 I’ve been a huge Neil Gaiman fan for years, and with the TV adaptation of Good Omens coming to Amazon in May, I thought this would be the perfect chance to learn at the feet of the master.

 - Sources of inspiration.
-Neil discusses how to get inspired, goes through some techniques to find fresh ideas when you think you’re stuck, and why you need to build a ‘compost heap’.
+Neil discusses how to get inspired to create, he goes through some techniques to assist with finding fresh ideas when you think you’re stuck, and, most importantly, why you need to build a ‘compost heap’, which is a dumping ground for the quirks, words, and appearances of those around you.

 - Developing character.
-Neil walks you through the process he uses to go from a vague idea to a fully-formed person walking around inside your head.
+Step-by-step, Neil walks you through the process he uses to go from a vague idea to a fully formed person walking around inside your head.
 What kind of physical quirks do they have?
 How do they talk?

-More than anything, I learned that everything involves storytelling.
+More than anything, I learned that everything involves storytelling, even song lyrics.
 I’m not going to be writing a bestselling novel any time soon, but does good copywriting and editing also involve storytelling?

-So does giving a speech or pitching a project or really anything where you need to hold you audience’s attention.
-I can’t think of a situation where I won’t use this class.
+So does giving a speech or pitching a project or anything that involves holding your audience’s attention.
+Because storytelling is important in many areas of life, I can’t think of a situation where I won’t use this class.

 The most interesting bits of Malcolm’s course:

 - Imperfect Puzzles.
-Malcolm explains how a great work of non-fiction is an unfinished puzzle that lets the reader put the pieces together themselves, keeping them engaged with the work.
+Malcolm explains how a great work of non-fiction is an unfinished puzzle that allows the reader to put the pieces together themselves, keeping them engaged and entertained with the work.

 - Research.
 A good idea is the first step to any great piece of writing, and Malcolm shares how research helps him uncover interesting stories, how the best stuff is in the footnotes, and why you should never be afraid to follow your curiosity.

 - Interviewing.
-In this lesson Malcolm reveals his secrets to revealing the subject’s authentic self in an interview, the importance of slowing down, and why you should embrace the unexpected.
+In this lesson, Malcolm reveals his secrets to uncovering the subject’s authentic self in an interview, the importance of slowing down, and why you should embrace the unexpected and let go of control.

-I love to cook for friends and family, but they always say things like “What are these weird black bits?” and “Did you set off the smoke alarm again?” so I figured I could do with a lesson or two.
+I often cook for friends and family, but they always say things like “What are these weird black bits?” and “Did you set off the smoke alarm again?” so I figured I could also do with a lesson or two.

 The stuff I’ll take away from Gordon’s course: